gogs/gogs/CONTRIBUTING.md

 ## Testing redux

-Before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other usage and keep the compitable when upgrade:
+Before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other usage and keep the compatibility on upgrade:

 After running for a while, the command should print